Azure-Samples/observability-accelerators/accelerators/aks-sb-azmonitor-microservices/docs/getting-started.md

 The sample uses either Bicep or Terraform to provision the required infrastructure.
 Run `./deploy-bicep.sh` to deploy the application to Azure using Bicep, or `./deploy-terraform.sh` to do so using Terraform.
 The scripts will create the required resources in Azure, build the docker images, push them to Azure Container Registry and deploy the containers to Azure Kubernetes Service (AKS).

-> **_NOTE:_** By default, the AKS cluster is deployed without AAD integration.
+By default, the AKS cluster is deployed without AAD integration.
 To enable AAD integration, pass the `--aks-aad-auth` switch to the deployment script.
 This will configure authentication for the current `az` user.
 To configure for a service principal, set the `ARM_CLIENT_ID` value to the client ID for the service principal.

+> **_NOTE:_** If you are running ARM architecture (Mac M1 or M2) to ensure images are built using the correct platform set `DOCKER_DEFAULT_PLATFORM=linux/amd64`.

 ## Sending Requests